Welding the separate bridge

 This technique should also be used to achieve an initial situation as shown in the illustration above.

-If the parts are now touching, we recommend that you first apply a temporary fixation, e.g. in the form of an old casting channel or an old piece of work made of the same alloy.
+If the parts are now touching, we recommend that you first apply a temporary fixation, e.g. in the form of a sprue or an old piece of work made of the same alloy.

 A first connection welding point can now be set centrally, in order to then successively build up the connector